 Of course, with the additional issues of delays as well as the increasing costs, the scheme’s value for taxpayers was heavily questioned last year.

-Rob McIntosh from Network Rail is confident that a large amount of people will use this new service – enough to stimulate the economy.
+Rob McIntosh from Network Rail is confident that enough people will use this service for it to stimulate the economy.

 “I foresee this network not just carrying on but also growing and seeing if we can explore further opportunities in South Yorkshire,” he said.